mazzonelorenzo1/LiquidAI/README.md

 # LiquidAI
-README – Liquid AI Audio Chat Demo
+README – Liquid AI Audio Chat

 This repository provides a minimal, reproducible example demonstrating how to run an audio-based conversation using the Liquid AI LFM2-Audio-1.5B model.
 The project includes Python scripts, a Colab notebook, and sample audio files to help you test the model quickly on any GPU-enabled setup.